 I haven’t written here in a while, because I’ve been focusing my writing energy into my novel.
 However, I don’t want to give up this blog completely so what better way to start again than to write about the topic you can’t escape from these days…

 Yes, I had Covid-19 last year.
 Most friends were shocked when they found out, but I knew it was inevitable.
 I was actually surprised that I didn’t contract it earlier.
 Everyone thinks ‘oh you’re so safe out there in the countryside’, but we regularly had many friends coming to visit us.
-We even hosted a few events during the year.
+We even hosted a few events during the year (yes, they were all permitted).
 It was only a matter of time until someone would bring the virus from Berlin.
-It happened mid-October and our friend that we caught it from was our 67th overnight guest of the year.
+It happened mid-October and our friend that we caught it from was our 67th overnight guest of the year (yes, all legal stays).

 We were extremely lucky.
 Our friend woke up with symptoms here so we went into self isolation straight away.
 We were meant to meet neighbours and even attend a flea market here (we’d organised the musician to perform), but stayed home instead, while we waited for our friend’s test result.